Family photo style guide

 Hair and makeup

 When it comes to professional hair and makeup for family photos, my vote will always be a resounding YES!
 I truly believe you will look beautiful either way, but having that little bit of extra can definitely add to your confidence level on the day.
-Once you feel great, it’s easier to relax and enjoy being in front of that camera with your babies.
+Once you feel great, it’s easier to relax and enjoy being in front of that camera with your family.
 Below is a list of the gals I recommend, they are experts at creating beautiful natural makeup, and I know they will look after you.
 Each will have different prices and availability so please contact them to organize along side your session.
-I suggest also finding out their postponement policy in case we need to postpone your session due to wet weather.
+I suggest also finding out their postponement policy in case we need to postpone your session for some reason.

 Things to avoid

-• Patterns that are really large/geometric/very colourful/highly contrasting will draw the eye.
-I'm not saying don't go there at all but just be aware that the eye will focus on these strong patterns, especially if only one member of the family is dressed like this.
+- Patterns or large logos that are really large/geometric/very colourful/highly contrasting will draw the eye.
+I’m not saying don’t go there at all but just be aware that the eye will focus on these strong patterns, especially if only one member of the family is dressed like this.

 FOR GIRLS